blancaum/blancaum/README.md

 - 👋 Hi, I’m @blancaum.
 - 👀 I’m interested in Front End and Back End.
-- 🌱 I’m currently learning web development on [Adalab](https://adalab.es/) with:
+- 🌱 I have learned web development on [Adalab](https://adalab.es/) with:
     - HTML
     - CSS
     - JavaScript